fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 #### Exercise 9.17

-Make it possible to add new diary entries from the fronend.
-In this exercise you may skip all validations and assume that user just enters the data in a correct form.
+Make it possible to add new diary entries from the frontend.
+In this exercise you may skip all validations and assume that the user just enters the data in a correct form.

 #### Exercise 9.18

 Notify the user if the the creation of a diary entry fails in the backend, show also the reason for the failure.

-See eg. [this](https://dev.to/mdmostafizurrahaman/handle-axios-error-in-typescript-4mf9) how you can narrow the Axios error so that you can get hold to the error message.
+See eg. [this](https://dev.to/mdmostafizurrahaman/handle-axios-error-in-typescript-4mf9) how you can narrow the Axios error so that you can get hold of the error message.

 Your solution may look like this: